Royal Horse Guards: Origins and history

 The Royal Regiment of Horse Guards has its origins in the Regiment of Cuirassiers, raised by Sir Arthur Haselrig on the orders of Oliver Cromwell at Newcastle upon Tyne and County Durham in August 1650.
-It was transferred to the King's service in July 1660 before being disbanded at Bath, Somerset in December 1660.
-It was re-raised in the wake of the Venner Riots by King Charles II on creation of what would become the British Army on 26 January 1661.
-King Charles II offered the colonelcy of the new regiment to the Earl of Oxford and the regiment first paraded at Tuthill Field in London on 6 February 1661.
+It was initially disbanded following the 1660 Stuart Restoration, before being re-constituted in the wake of the Venner Riots and creation of the English Army on 26 January 1661.
+The colonelcy of the new regiment was given to Aubrey de Vere, 20th Earl of Oxford, and the regiment first paraded at Tothill Fields in London on 6 February 1661.